Westpac blames tech, errors for scandal

-The country’s second-largest bank has blamed its breaches of anti-money laundering and counterterrorism financing laws on deficient processes, poor understanding and lack of resources.
+The country’s second-largest bank blamed its breaches of anti-money laundering (AML) and counterterrorism financing (CTF) laws on deficient processes, poor understanding and lack of resources.

 “While the compliance failures were serious, the problems were faults of omission.
 There was no evidence of intentional wrongdoing,” Westpac chief executive Peter King said in a statement.